 Pirog has taught acupuncture throughout his Chinese medical career, has lectured throughout the United States, and is the author of the widely-used textbook Practical Applications of Meridian Style Acupuncture.
 He is currently a professor of acupuncture and Chinese medicine at the College of Acupuncture and Oriental Medicine at Northwestern Health Sciences University.

 Whitfield Reaves, OMD, LAc

-Licensed in California in 1981, he earned a doctor of Oriental medicine degree in 1983.
-His thesis, Acupuncture and the Treatment of Common Running Injuries, demonstrated that Traditional Chinese Medicine could address many clinical issues in sports medicine.
-His experience includes the 1984 Los Angeles Olympic Games, as well as numerous track and field, cycling and other events nationally over the last 25 years.
-Whitfield is the author of The Acupuncture Handbook of Sports Injuries and Pain, one of the few texts integrating traditional acupuncture with orthopedic and sports medicine.
+Whitfield Reaves is one of the leading practitioners in the field of acupuncture sports medicine.
+He first began clinical practice in 1981 and has specialized for more than 30 years in the field of orthopedics and sports acupuncture.
+Licensed in California in 1981, Whitfield earned a doctor of Oriental medicine degree in 1983.
+His thesis, "Acupuncture and the Treatment of Common Running Injuries," demonstrated that TCM could address many clinical issues in sports medicine.
+He is also the author of The Acupuncture Handbook of Sports Injuries and Pain, one of the few texts integrating traditional acupuncture with orthopedic and sports medicine.